 The most common mental issues I treat are anxiety and depression.
 Depression can also take the form of anger towards one’s self or others.
 When people struggle with chronic fear, a sense of impending doom, or feelings of hopelessness, in some cases, it may be simply because things are not going according to their expectations.

 People who struggle with anxiety seem to be stuck in a situation analogous to the Catholic description of purgatory.
-They enjoy the idea of a structured and predictable life, however, they are aware that such a life is not entirely realistic because it is dependent on changing variables beyond their control.
-They recognize that in order to seek fulfillment that they must take risks, but they are terrified of the consequences associated with failing, hence, they remain stuck in a box they know is not a box.
+They enjoy the idea of structured and predictable life, however, they are aware that such a life is not entirely realistic because it is dependent on changing variables beyond their control.
+They recognize that in order to seek fulfillment that they must take risks, but they are terrified of the consequences associated with failing, hence, they remain stuck.

 What I see in my office